mantram10/DSCPP-III-T256-SMART_CARE_PROJECT/README.md

-The Phase-I implementation focuses on developing and
+SmartCares Phase-I implementation focuses on developing and

 demonstrating the core C++ OOP and Data Structure components

 of the SmartCare healthcare management system.